DevonCasey/nmf_practice/individual.md

 7. Repeat this update until convergence (i.e. __cost(R, W*H)__ == 0). or until our max # of iterations.

 8. Return the computed weights matrix and features matrix.

+## Extra Credit

+For extra credit try running your NMF on the NYT data from yesterday.
+In addition try implementing a user friendly API for your class.
+These functions should only return results after you have performed your matrix decomposition.

+1. Define a function that displays the top ten words for each of your __k__ topics (and the associated weights).
+2. Define a function that displays the headlines/titles of the top 10 documents for each topic.
+3. Define a function that takes as input a document and displays the top 3 topics it belongs to.